Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

-For L\'evy processes having no upwards jumps there is an identity for the corresponding probability (cf. \cite[Section 9.4]{D_L} and (\ref{intr1}) is an exact analogue of it for the walk.
-In \cite{Uexit} the equivalence (\ref{intr1}) is obtained under some auxiliary conditions other than $m_+/m\to0$ and the related estimates are given.
+For L\'evy processes having no upwards jumps there is an identity for the corresponding probability (cf. \cite[Section 9.4]{D_L}), and (\ref{intr1}) is an exact analogue of it for the r.w.
+In \cite{Uexit} the asymptotic equivalence (\ref{intr1}) is obtained under some auxiliary conditions other than $m_+/m\to0$, and the related matters are addressed.